mrbusche/backseatfan.com/_posts/2010-04-11-tiger-yells-at-masters-again.md

   </p>

   <p>
-    &#8220;God Tiger, Jesus Christ.&#8221; Tiger is trying to contain his emotions on the golf course, but he had a few outbursts.
+    "God Tiger, Jesus Christ."
+Tiger is trying to contain his emotions on the golf course, but he had a few outbursts.
 Not sure how all religions in the world work, but isn't Tiger a Buddhist?
 Not sure if it's normal to yell out Jesus Christ or not.
   </p>
 </div>